reporting displays output for a different actor

 Dan, can you advise?

-#3 Updated by Daniel Crawl almost 10 years ago
+#3 Updated by Daniel Crawl about 10 years ago

 I've updated provenance to handle these types of renames.